Trucks are crucial to our economy as they carry goods/cargo from one destination to another to meet the demands for goods nationwide.

 But needless to say, trucks pose a high risk of accidents to vehicles sharing the road with them.
-Due to their sheer size and weight, accidents with large trucks or tractor-trailers can cause serious injuries to small-size vehicle drivers and passengers alike and considerable property damage.
+Due to their sheer size and weight, accidents with large trucks or tractor-trailers can cause severe injuries to small-size vehicle drivers and passengers alike and considerable property damage.

 Tractor-trailers and semi-trucks have two parts—the trailer and the cab.
 Below the trailer’s forward area that connects with the cab lies a hitch.
-This hitch is basically a movable joint.
+This hitch is a movable joint.
 It pivots when a tractor-trailer makes a turn.
-So, a jackknife truck accident happens when the trailer continues to move, and it pivots onto the hitch.
+So, a jackknife truck accident happens when the trailer continues to move and pivots onto the hitch.
 Thus, it resembles a folding jackknife when the trailer of the truck swings towards the cab.

 Rear-End Truck Accident